 Bike across the Golden Gate Bridge and see Alcatraz in San Francisco, California

 Rent a bike and pedal your way over the world’s most famous bridges!
 The Golden Gate bridge is one of the most famous and beautiful bridges in the world because of its spectacular location, graceful lines, details, and bright color.
 With towers extending 746 feet into the sky and over 100 feet beneath the bay, the bridge is an engineering marvel.
+There are so many other beautiful locations in San Francisco and every single one of them is worth going to, read here about cool places and neighborhoods to see in San Francisco.

-Dive into Puerto Rico’s Bioluminescent Bay
+Dive into Puerto Rico’s Bio-luminescent Bay

 If there’s one thing you can’t miss during your vacation in Puerto Rico, it’s experiencing the glowing lagoon while kayaking or snorkeling.
 The bioluminescent bay in La Parguera is a natural phenomenon unlike any other.
-Sometimes called the ‘phosphorescent bay’, it is home to year-round luminescence and is one of only seven of it’s kind in the world.
+Sometimes called the ‘phosphorescent bay’, it is home to year-round luminescence and is one of only seven of its kind in the world.

 Experience Saint Louis like a Local